 Are you looking to advance your dental career?
-Perhaps even step into a management position?
+Perhaps even step into a dental management position?
 If you crave the challenge that comes with running an entire surgery from scratch, our dental practice management course is a step in the right direction.
 We empower future dental managers by developing critical skills they need to drive any surgery to success.
-You’ll learn to think on your toes, how to elevate your team to the next level, and oversee day-to-day operations so that dentists can concentrate on patient care.
+This online dental practice management course will teach you to think on your toes, how to elevate your team to the next level, and oversee day-to-day operations so that dentists can concentrate on patient care.

 Dental managers are the burning soul of any dental practice.
 They’re the people who support dentists, maintain customer relations and keep staff happy.
-They love wearing many hats and thrive on juggling various business operations and patient queries.
-That’s why we’ve designed our dental practice management course to teach the essentials.
-From theories to NHS changes, goal setting and administration, you will learn it all.
+Furthermore, they love wearing many hats and thrive on juggling various business operations and patient queries.
+That’s why we’ve designed our dental practice management course to teach the essentials, all the while studying dental practice management online in your own space and time.
+From theories to NHS changes, goal setting and administration, you will learn everything you need to lead a dental practice to success.
 So, when you join your dream practice, dentists can focus on what they do best: Dentistry.

 Start filling those cavities with knowledge and advance your dental career by enrolling with us today on our dental practice management course!